 - Reluctance to become a carer or to become part of a support team.

 - Guilt can occur even though developing dementia is not anyone’s fault.
-People can feel guilt for not being understanding or patient or for being angry and frustrated.
+People can feel guilt for not understanding, being patient, or being angry and frustrated.
 Guilt that you don’t want to be a carer.

 - Loneliness and isolation, as many people feel they are alone when a diagnosis is made, even when they are surrounded by people.